EDIorg/gbif_registrar/CONTRIBUTING.md

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

+## Repository Structure

+This repository is structured as a standard Python package following the conventions outlined in the [Python Packges](https://py-pkgs.org/) guide.

-## git structure
+## Git Structure

 The active branch is `development`. `development` is merged into `main` for releases.
 Please submit your pull requests to `development`.

+## Git Commit Guidelines

+This project uses Python Semantic Release, which requires the Angular commit style.
+For guidance, see: https://py-pkgs.org/07-releasing-versioning.html#automatic-version-bumping.

-## Repository structure
+## Testing

-This repository is structured as a standard Python package following the conventions outlined in the [Python Packges](https://py-pkgs.org/) guide.
+Any new feature or bug-fix should include a unit-test demonstrating the change.
+Unit tests follow the [pytest](https://docs.pytest.org) framework with files in tests/.
+Please make sure that the testing suite passes before issuing a pull request.

+This package uses GitHub Actions continuous testing mechanism to ensure that the test suite is run on each pull request to `development` and `main`.

+## Style and Formatting

+This project uses [black](https://black.readthedocs.io/en/stable/) for code formatting, and [numpy](https://numpydoc.readthedocs.io/en/latest/format.html#style-guide) conventions for docstrings.

 ## Get Started!